Building Upgrade Finance in South Australia

 Where upgrade works deliver financial benefits to the tenant (i.e. through utility bill savings), the building owner may be able to collect a contribution to the Building Upgrade Finance repayments from the tenant without their explicit consent.
 This is only an option if the contribution doesn’t exceed the utility bill savings to be made by the tenant from the upgrade works.

 Note that tenant contributions can be recovered without having to renegotiate existing lease agreements, and are considered to be an outgoing expense in a lease.
+Tenant contributions to Building Upgrade Finance do not have to match the length of a lease.

 Download the frequently asked questions on tenant contributions.